-To protect your hardwood floors, we recommend not allowing your dogs on the floor until they are properly house trained.
-You can apply a thick coating of oil or apply several layers of hardwood floor sealants, with most people preferring to provide a safe spot for the dog to pee.
+We recommend not allowing your dogs on the floor to protect your hardwood floors until they are properly house trained.
+You can apply a thick oil coating or several layers of hardwood floor sealants, with most people preferring to provide a safe spot for the dog to pee.

 These are the basics of owning a puppy, but there are more things you can do to protect your floors than simply covering or sealing them.
 Many owners learn through trial and error that their puppies may not be ready for training, preferring to give them a place to be safe rather than letting them go wild.